Church Stretton: Late 20th century

 A small market hall stood on the High Street but was demolished in July 1963 and the site has become a town square, and is still used to hold markets on.
-The first market hall – a timber-framed construction – was built in 1617; this was replaced by the second market hall (called the Town Hall) in 1839, which was a stone and red-brick construction.
-Today the Silvester Horne Institute (extended and refurbished in 2011) is the town's main meeting place for societies, polling, public meetings and exhibitions.
+The first market hall – a timber-framed construction – was built in 1617; this was replaced by the second market hall (called the Town Hall) in 1839, which was a stone and red-brick construction, designed by Edward Haycock.

+The Silvester Horne Institute was founded in 1915-16 in memory of the Rev C Silvester Horne.
+It was extended and refurbished in 2011 and is the town's main meeting place for societies, polling, public meetings and exhibitions.
 Additionally there is the Mayfair Community Centre on Easthope Road and the St Laurence's Parish Hall on Church Street.

 In recent years volunteer members of the Community Group have transformed Church Stretton into the Town of Flags: thanks to local grants they have purchased over 120 flags – English, Union and foreign – and these are regularly flown in the town centre on special occasions throughout the year.